Cohort applications now open

 What is Full Package Production?

-Full Package Production (FPP), also known as Full Package (FP) or Full Package Manufacturing, is a comprehensive supply chain model in which the garment manufacturer takes responsibility for nearly every production step.
+Full Package Production (FPP), also known as Full Package (FP) or Full Package Manufacturing, is a full supply chain model in which the garment manufacturer takes responsibility for nearly every production step.
 The brand or buyer provides the design brief, tech pack, and approvals; the factory manages sourcing, pattern making, sampling, production, finishing, labelling, and packing.

 What FPP Includes